spreadsheetsonlineproject/hubner-lms/Writerside/topics/TableSchemas.md

 | [group_id](#groups)           | PK, FK | Id of the group                   | Integer |       -       |    Y     |
 | [permission_id](#permissions) | PK, FK | Id of the permission that allowed | Integer |       -       |    Y     |

 This table is going to be queried a lot.
-Creating index on both fields is recommended.
+Creating index on both fields is done by database server by default.

 **MsSQL**